swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 ~~~
 {: .output}

-In the above code, we discover that **slicing using indexes is inclusive at both
+In the above code, we discover that **slicing using loc is inclusive at both
-ends**, which differs from typical python behavior, where slicing indicates
+ends**, which differs from **slicing using iloc**, where slicing indicates
 everything up to but not including the final index.
-However, if we use integers
-when our DataFrame is indexed by something else, slicing follows typical
-pythonic behavior.

 ## Result of slicing can be used in further operations.